Zapier, Make & n8n

 - Set the HTTP Method to

-Step 2: Add a Webhook Action in BuildVoiceAI
+Step 2: Add the URL to BuildVoiceAI

 - Paste the webhook URL from your automation platform

-- Save the workflow
+- Click Save

 Step 3: Test the Connection